Foodzya/FileReaderWriter/readme.txt

     2. By pressing 2 you'll move to the WRITE MENU which is responsible for reading text from console or text file (.txt) and formatting this text according to the extension of the file where you want to write the final text.
 If you will specify wrong path to the file which you'd like to write text in, then you will be able to type path once again or return back to the previous menu.
     3. By pressing 3 you'll quit the application.

-How to use the application throught the menu:
+How to use the application through the console:
+PRECONDITION:
-    First you need to open the terminal in the folder where FileReaderWriter.exe is located.
+You need to open the terminal in the folder where FileReaderWriter.exe is located;
+    1) Bulk write operation:
     To launch multiple write workflow you need to specify following arguments (required!):
-    --interactive (this argument must go first);
     --bulk (this argument is specifying that user is going to execute multiple files write flow);
     --source=<dir_name> (after '=' you must specify an absolute path to directory with .txt files);
     --target=<dir_name> (after '=' you must specify an absolute path to directory where files with specified format will be saved);